johnalison/WorkingPhilosophy/Lists.md

 - Optimism and hubris is built into our operating systems
 - Mans self-consciousness makes man a small god in nature, yet at the same time man is a worm and food for worms.
 This duality is a painful contradiction.
 Lower animal spared this contradiction.
 (Q: Are we spared other painful contradictions from our limited knowledge/being ?
 (Becker)
 - We are gods with anuses (Becker)
+- The basic insight of psychology for all time: Man is a union of opposites, of self-consciousness and physical body.
+(Becker)
+- When evolution gave man a self an inner symbolic world of experience, it split him in two, gave him added burden.
+This burden seems the price that had to be paid in order to attain more life, experience and self-consciousness.
+(Becker)

 # What we should be teaching kids:
 - Importance of Filtering.
 (Especially in today's world) Knowing what, when and how to filter is critical to being productive.
 Knowing what to believe, seeing truth.